- Housing and Residence Life Handbook

 Remove all articles, including hangers.
 Sweep the inside of each closet.
 Wipe shelves with a damp cloth.
 All closet doors should be wiped clean with a damp cloth as well.
 Remove all decals, paintings, etc. from ALL doors, walls and windows.

 All window screens should be in their proper place.
-Any damaged or missing screens should be reported to the University Residence Administrator.
+Any damaged or missing screens should be reported to the University Community Director.
 Wipe all window ledges with a damp cloth.

 Bathrooms (Cypress Hall, Oak Hall, Pine Hall, Village and Courtyard Apartments)